swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

-These operations require precise reasoning about lifetime dependencies though, so they have to wait until we have a stable way to express lifetimes annotations on their definitions.
-We expect lifetime semantics to become an integral part of the signatures of functions dealing with nonescapable entities -- for the simplest cases they can often remain implicit, but for something like `map` above, we'll probably need to explicitly describe how the lifetime of the function's result relates to the lifetime of the result of the function argument.
+These operations require precise reasoning about lifetime dependencies though, so they have to wait until we have a stable way to express lifetime annotations on their definitions.
+We expect lifetime semantics to become an integral part of the signatures of functions dealing with nonescapable entities -- for the simplest cases they can often remain implicit, but for something like `map` above, we'll need to explicitly describe how the lifetime of the function's result relates to the lifetime of the result of the function argument.
 We need to defer this work until we have the means to express such annotations in the language.

 One related omission from the list of generalizations above is the standard nil-coalescing operator `??`.
 This is currently defined as follows (along with another variant that returns an `Optional`):